MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 1.
 --->

-## Publisher Specs
+## Publisher Specifications
-make up something plausible to work with for our project
+Let's assume this map is for an article in one of the Nature journals, so all of the specifications we discussed earlier will apply.

 ## Setting Up Your Map Project: Assemble all the data
 Open QGIS
 Load in data

 ## Set up the print layout page

 ## Style the data

 ## Make adjustments

 ## Export your map